 Valencia Boulevard

 The community of Valencia was established, like this boulevard, in 1965, under the leadership of Atholl McBean (1879-1968).
 It was initially called “Valencia Valley” and in fact the name had been registered for a local golf course the previous year.
-City planners made it clear that they looked to Valencia, Spain for inspiration – the mayor of that city was flown out for our Valencia’s dedication – but they may have also been thinking of the Valencia orange, once a major SoCal cash crop.
-The orange itself did not originate from Spain, but accounts differ as to how it came by the name.
+City planners made it explicit that they’d looked to Valencia, Spain for inspiration – the mayor of that city was flown out for our Valencia’s dedication – but they were surely also aware of the Valencia orange, once a major SoCal cash crop.
+Accounts differ as to how the orange, which did not originate from Spain, came by the name.
 Some say California citrus pioneer William Wolfskill named it.
 Unlikely.
-A 1915 book by pomology expert Dr. John Eliot Coit claimed instead that Los Angeles lawyer/developer A.B.
-Chapman imported the orange from English nurseryman Thomas Rivers in the 1870s and that a Spanish orchardist working for Chapman named it.
+A 1915 book by pomologist Dr. John Eliot Coit claimed that Los Angeles lawyer/developer A.B.
+Chapman had imported the orange from English nurseryman Thomas Rivers in the 1870s, and that a Spanish orchardist working for Chapman named it.
 (Rivers himself had dubbed the orange “Excelsior”.)
 Maybe.
-Finally, an 1886 news article – the first printed mention of this particular orange, officially known as the Valencia Late – stated that while it was indeed grown on Wolfskill’s Los Angeles orchard, it was a brand new variety named by one “Don Vasquez of Valencia”, who sounds like a made-up person.
+An 1888 report by the CA State Board of Horticulture stated that it was first planted in San Gabriel c.
+1882.
+Finally, an 1886 news article – the earliest mention of the orange, officially known as the Valencia Late – stated that while it was indeed grown on Wolfskill’s Los Angeles orchard, it was a brand new variety named by one “Don Vasquez of Valencia”, who sounds like a made-up person.